buu342/N64-Sausage64/Sample ROM/libultra/README.md

 ### Compiling the ROM
-The ROM is available for Libultra users, using either a WindowsXP machine or the ModernSDK.
-A compiled version of the ROM should be available in the [releases page](../../../releases).
+The ROM is available for Libultra users who are using either a WindowsXP machine or the ModernSDK.
+A compiled version of the ROM should be available in the [releases page](../../../../releases).

 #### Libultra